mcerow/pick_me/README.md

 ### Modeling

+In order to track each model's success, I split my data to use a training set to fit a model and a test set to measure my evaluation metrics.

 My first step is to get a baseline model.
 Using a dummy classifier, I built my point of comparison for all other models I will run my data through.
 I set up functions to train my data through different kind of classifiers including:

   * Logistic Regression